AliOKeeffe/PP4_My_Meal_Planner/TESTING.md

 ![header](docs/readme_images/features/add_recipe.png)

-- There is also a Add Recipe button on the Nav bar which is visible on every page.
+- There is also an 'Add Recipe' button on the Nav bar which is visible on every page.

 ![header](docs/readme_images/features/header.png)